Note: an ORV Special Use Permit isnow required to drive on the beaches of

 When pulling into the access ramp you should decrease the air pressure in your tires to 20-25 pounds.
 In softer sand you may need to go lower.
 When you lower the air pressure it gives the tire a wider, softer foot print which causes the vehicle to ride higher on top of the sand instead of digging down into it.
 This also helps to reduce the amount of strain on the engine since you're rolling on top of the sand and not plowing through it.
 Be sure to inflate your tires when returning to the roadway.
 Driving with underinflated tires can be dangerous.

 Drive at a slow, even pace.
-The maximun speed limit on all beaches is 25 MPH.
+The maximum speed limit on all beaches is 25 MPH.
 Trying to take off too fast will cause loss of traction and bury you to the axle.
 If this happens, it's time to break out the jack and shovel.

 Try to stay in the grooves made by other vehicles unless they are deep enough to let you bottom out.
 The sand in these grooves is more compact than other sand.